mobilio7/Lite3_simulation/README.md

 ```bash
 sudo docker exec -it lite3_sim_ros1 bash
 ```
-If the container is not running, use the following command to start the container:
+If the container is not running, use the following command to start the container, then try again.
 ```bash
 sudo docker start lite3_sim_ros1
 ```